kinetic-context

 Available image tags on DockerHub:

-• christopherkapic/kinetic-context:latest - Latest stable release
+• docker.io/christopherkapic/kinetic-context:latest - Latest stable release

-• christopherkapic/kinetic-context:0.1.0 - Specific version tag
+• docker.io/christopherkapic/kinetic-context:0.1.0 - Specific version tag

 Updating Images